marshallshen/security_architecture_and_engineering/virus.md

 * Viruses can be written in any sufficiently-powerful language
 * Word documents (also Powerpoint presentations and Excel spreadsheets) can thus spread viruses, `using Microsoft Macro language`.

+### Virus-Spreading Patterns
+* Boot-sector viruses spread in affinity groups -- floppies were a normal means of communication before networks.
+*